-If you wish me to deal with a statutory declaration or affidavit which is use within the UK, then I can do so.
+If you wish me to deal with a statutory declaration or affidavit which is for use within the UK, then I can do so.
 But I only do so in my capacity as a notary, which means that I will need to comply with the the duties imposed on me as a notary, including:

 - keeping a detailed record of what I have done.

 For these tasks I will need to charge in addition to £5.
 I will normally charge my minimum charge of £75.00 (if the client comes to see me).

 The changing approach of some lawyers

-Some English solicitors now argue that since the £5 figure was last set in 1993, the rules on money laundering and anti-terrorism have been tightened considerably, and that for anyone that they see (even for some thing where they can only charge £5) they will still need to identify the client and set them up as a client in their records (and charge accordingly for those tasks).
-These are additional tasks and do come with the statutory definition of what is covered by the £5 charge.
+Some English solicitors now argue that since the £5 figure was last set in 1993, the rules on money laundering and anti-terrorism have tightened, and that for anyone that they see (even for some thing where they can only charge £5) they will still need to identify the client and set them up as a client in their records (and charge accordingly for those tasks).
+These are additional tasks and do not come with the statutory definition of what is covered by the £5 charge.

 There is also a second reason why some solicitors wish to charge more than £5.
 If a solicitor simply certifies a copy of a passport of a person, or takes a person’s statutory declaration without identifying the person’s identity, and the passport or the declaration is false then the solicitor can be liable to a third party who has relied on the certified copy of the passport or the statutory declaration.
 That third party could sue the solicitor on the basis that s/he has not carried out her/his duties properly.
 All lawyers carry professional indemnity insurance.
-Without carrying out reasonable checks on the identity of the person making the statutory declaration then the solicitor’s professional indemnity insurer may not cover the solicitor in the event of claim against the solicitor.
+Without carrying out reasonable checks on the identity of the person making the statutory declaration the solicitor’s professional indemnity insurer may not cover the solicitor in the event of claim against the solicitor.

-However, this is a view of some solicitors not all.
+However, this is a view of some solicitors, not all.
 Some solicitors remain content to charge only £5 for taking a statutory declaration or an affirmation for an affidavit.